Patricia Anderson

 Patricia "Patti" Anderson (born June 4, 1966) is an American politician serving in the Minnesota House of Representatives since 2023.
-A member of the Republican Party of Minnesota, Anderson represents District 33A in the northeastern Twin Cities metropolitan area, which includes the cities of Forest Lake, Hugo, and Mahtomedi and parts of Washington County, Minnesota.
+A member of the Republican Party of Minnesota, Anderson represents district 33A in the northeastern Twin Cities metropolitan area, which includes the cities of Forest Lake, Hugo, and Mahtomedi and parts of Washington County.

 Anderson served one term as the State Auditor of Minnesota, from 2003 to 2007, and ran unsuccessfully in 2006 and 2010.
-Anderson is the most recent Republican to hold the office of State Auditor.
-She was Mayor of Eagan, Minnesota and was a former national committeewoman for Minnesota to the Republican National Committee.
+She is the most recent Republican to hold that office.
+She was mayor of Eagan, Minnesota, and a national committeewoman for Minnesota to the Republican National Committee.

 Early life, education and career

-Anderson graduated from Forest Lake Area High School and received a bachelor of arts in international relations and political economy from the University of Minnesota.
-She earned a master of arts in public administration from Hamline University.
+Anderson graduated from Forest Lake Area High School and received a Bachelor of Arts in international relations and political economy from the University of Minnesota.
+She earned a Master of Arts in public administration from Hamline University.

-Anderson served as a city council member of Eagan, Minnesota from 1991-98, and served as mayor from 1998-2002.
-In 2002, Anderson was named best mayor in the state by City Pages.
+Anderson served as a city council member of Eagan, Minnesota, from 1991 to 1998, and as mayor from 1998 to 2002.
+In 2002, City Pages named her the state's best mayor.

-From 2008 to 2009, Anderson served as President of the Minnesota Free Market Institute, a right wing think tank.
+From 2008 to 2009, Anderson served as president of the Minnesota Free Market Institute, a right-wing think tank.
 She said that as president she hoped to expand the institute by adding personnel and partnering with nonprofits with similar goals.
 After Anderson left, the organization was merged into the Center of the American Experiment, last filing tax returns in 2011.

 State Auditor

 Anderson was elected State Auditor of Minnesota on November 5, 2002.
-She ran after two term DFL incumbent Judi Dutcher announced she would not seek re-election, running unsuccessfully for Governor of Minnesota.
-Anderson defeated DFL-nominee and State Treasurer Carol Johnson, as well as Independence Party nominee Dave Hutcheson.
+She ran after two-term DFL incumbent Judi Dutcher announced she would not seek reelection, running unsuccessfully for governor of Minnesota.
+Anderson defeated DFL nominee State Treasurer Carol Johnson and Independence Party nominee Dave Hutcheson.

-Anderson was elected as Pat Awada, the name she held prior to the finalization of her divorce in 2004.
-During her term as Auditor, Governor Tim Pawlenty called for cuts across the state budget, and Anderson cut staff, earning a reputation as a "taxpayer watchdog".
+Anderson was elected as Pat Awada, the name she had before her divorce in 2004.
+During her term as auditor, Governor Pawlenty called for cuts across the state budget, and Anderson cut staff, earning a reputation as a "taxpayer watchdog".

-Anderson ran for re-election in 2006, losing to DFL-nominee and State Representative Rebecca Otto in the general election.
+Anderson ran for reelection in 2006, losing to the DFL nominee, State Representative Rebecca Otto.

 Commissioner of Employee Relations

-In January 2007, Governor Tim Pawlenty nominated Anderson to serve as Commissioner of Department of Employee Relations, her responsibilities included the merger of that agency into the Department of Finance.
+In January 2007, Governor Pawlenty nominated Anderson to serve as Commissioner of Department of Employee Relations.
+Her responsibilities included the merger of that agency into the Department of Finance.

-2010 run for Governor and State Auditor
+2010 run for governor and state auditor

-On July 15, 2009, Anderson announced that she was running for Governor of Minnesota in the 2010 election, describing herself as a "Libertarian-style Republican" who opposes corporate subsidies.
-On January 12, 2010, Anderson announced that she was withdrawing from the governor's race to run for State Auditor.
-Anderson again lost to DFL-incumbent Rebecca Otto.
+On July 15, 2009, Anderson announced that she was running for governor of Minnesota in the 2010 election, calling herself a "Libertarian-style Republican" who opposes corporate subsidies.
+On January 12, 2010, Anderson announced that she was withdrawing from the governor's race to run for state auditor.
+Anderson again lost to incumbent Rebecca Otto.